AP sources: About 10 MLB umpires opt out over virus concerns

 Two people familiar with the situation told The Associated Press about the decisions on Tuesday.
 The people spoke on condition of anonymity because there was no official announcement.

-Dodgers pitcher David Price, Giants catcher Buster Posey and Washington infielder Ryan Zimmerman are among a dozen or so players who won’t participate this year because of health issues.
+Los Angeles Dodgers pitcher David Price, San Francisco Giants catcher Buster Posey and Washington Nationals infielder Ryan Zimmerman are among a dozen or so players who won’t participate this year because of health issues.
 The 60-game, virus-abbreviated season begins July 23.

 There are 76 full-time MLB umpires and more than 20 of them are age 55 or over.
 Joe West and Gerry Davis are the oldest umps at 67.